 Educators can use different strategies to elicit prior knowledge.
 It may be as simple as having a discussion about the book’s topic before students begin reading.
 Educators may also wish to have students preview the title of the book and features such as the pictures or the summary on the back of the book.
 Another option is to use a “KWL chart,” which is an acronym for “Know-Want to Know-Learned.”
 Students identify what they already know about the book’s subject and complete the first column of the chart.
 Next, they discuss what they would like to know about the topic and complete the second column.
 After the book has been read, students complete the final column, noting what new information they have learned.

 Teaching children how to summarize information may help support their comprehension of texts.
-Depending on the length of the text, students can identify the main events that occurred after reading a paragraph, a page, or a chapter.
-This may be an oral summary or educators may wish to have them use a graphic organizer to record their thoughts.
+Depending on the text’s length, students can identify the main events that occurred after reading a paragraph, a page, or a chapter.
+This may be an oral summary, or educators may wish to use a graphic organizer to record their thoughts.
 A graphic organizer such as a story map will help students structure their summaries by noting the book’s characters, setting, and main events.

-If students are struggling to summarize key events, it may be helpful to reduce the amount they are reading at one time.
-Check in more frequently to ensure understanding before students continue reading.
+If students are struggling to summarize key events, it may help reduce the amount they are reading at one time.
+Check-in more frequently to ensure understanding before students continue reading.

 Read alouds are also an ideal time to model your thinking.
 As educators, we know there are many things we think about as we read and interact with the story.
 Consider pausing as you read to your students and use statements like, “I wonder…” and “I thought that…”

 Educators can strengthen comprehension by having students connect to the text.
 Their understanding of plot lines and subject matter may increase when they discover that they can relate to them.
 Rich discussion can occur when students relate texts to their own experiences, knowledge, and opinions.
 To teach students how to make connections, educators can use the format of text-to-self, text-to-text, and text-to-world.